xamvvm/xamvvm/README.md

 		message, sender.GetType(), arg.GetType());
 }
 ```
-- To send messages just use PageFactory static Factory methods or use fluent extensions.

 #### ViewModel

-- For messaging support ViewModel need to implement `IBaseMessagable` interface. `BaseViewModel` has it.
+- For messaging support ViewModel need to implement `IBaseMessagable` interface.
+In `BaseViewModel` it's already implemented.
 - You can use it by overriding PageFactoryMessageReceived method:

 ```C#